gyan-jsx/vortexly-discord-bot/README.md

 Basic configuration

-- `app/px`, the prefix that will be set to use the bot
+- `app/px`, the command prefix which will be set to use the bot.
 - `app/token`, the token of the bot available on the [Discord Developers](https://discordapp.com/developers/applications) section
 - `app/playing`, the activity of the bot

 DJ mode configuration

-- `opt/DJ/enabled`, whether the DJ mode should be activated or not
-- `opt/DJ/roleName`, the name of the DJ role to be used
 - `opt/DJ/commands`, the list of commands limited to members with the DJ role

 Advanced configuration